If you live in Dubai, finding a Friday Khutbah in English can be challenging. Even when I asked long-time residents, many didn’t know where to go!

-It took a lot of legwork to find these mosques, I questioned many people in the Islamic community and many people just didn’t know.
-After weeks of work, I managed to find Juma Khutabas in English in the UAE.
+It took a lot of legwork!
+I questioned everyone I knew in the Islamic community and drove all around Dubai.
+After weeks of work, I finally put together this list of Juma Khutabas in English so you don’t need to do what I did!

 Mosque in Dubai with Juma Khutbas in English